jessedc/clyppan/README.markdown

+# Not longer updated

+This version of Clyppan is no longer updated or mainted.
+Please visit the [Mac App Store][] to find the latest version of Clyppan.

 # About

-Clyppan is a Free and Open Source clipboard history application for Mac OS X that's always at your fingertips.
+Clyppan is a clipboard manager for Mac OS X that's always at your fingertips.

 ![screenshot!](http://www.omh.cc/media/images/Picture_1_post.png)